 In Figure 1.4 we show the effect and contribution of an unanticipated productivity shock on hours worked.
 In contrast to TFP, the impulse responses are qualitatively and quantitatively closer which is also indicated by the confidence bands of the baseline setting.
-In the short-run all settings deliver very similar results that drift apart as time
+In the short-run all settings deliver very similar results that drift apart as time evolves.
+The shares of the forecast error variance are also very close in the short-run and disperse in the long-run.
+Since the results are coherent over all variable settings and the response of the baseline setting is significant at the 95% significance level, it can be concluded that the impact reaction of hours worked to an unanticipated productivity shock is negative.

-Figure 1.2: The left graph shows impulse response functions of TFP to a news shock identified with SRI in different variable settings.
+Figure 1.5: The left graph shows impulse response functions of hours worked to a news shock identified with SRI in different variable settings.
 The vertical axis refers to percentage deviations.
-The graph on the right shows the share of the forecast error variance of TFP determined by a news shock identified with SRI in different variable settings.
+The graph on the right shows the share of the forecast error variance of hours worked determined by a news shock identified with SRI in different variable settings.
 The vertical axis refers to percentage points.
 The horizontal axes indicate the forecast horizons.
 The dotted lines correspond to the 68%, 90% and 95% confidence intervals from 1000 bias-corrected bootstrap replications of the reduced form VAR of the baseline model, ccYCHInfliSP.